Dublin City University: Other

 DCU Language Services offers English Language Training to a large number of international students each year.
 DCU LS also offers professional translation services in over 70 languages in addition to language assessments for recruitment, proofreading and transcription services.
 DCU LS is an IELTS exam centre.

-DCU has recently acquired additional lands adjacent to its main campus, which will be developed to add onto the university's sports facilities.
+DCU has recently acquired additional lands adjacent to its main campus, which will be developed to add to the university's sports facilities.

-In 2008, DCU planned to build a 10,000 seat indoor stadium and running track at its Sports Grounds.
+In 2008, DCU planned to build a 10,000-seat indoor stadium and running track at its Sports Grounds.

 Strategy

-Shortly after the appointment in 2000 of the then new president, Ferdinand von Prondzynski, DCU adopted what was described as a highly innovative strategic plan, 'Leading Change'.
+Shortly after the appointment in 2000 of the then-new president, Ferdinand von Prondzynski, DCU adopted what was described as a highly innovative strategic plan, 'Leading Change'.
 For a university strategy, it was a very short document, but it set out a number of major developments and innovations.
 Chief amongst these was the adoption of academic strategic 'Themes', which were to govern the development of the university.
 Each Theme was to have a 'Theme Leader'.
 The academic Themes are interdisciplinary and focus on areas in which DCU has growing leadership.
 This strategic framework was extended in the 2005 strategic plan, 'Leadership through Foresight', in which DCU also committed itself to eight key clusters of actions to develop its leading role in its chosen priority areas.
 Following an announcement by the HEA in August 2007, DCU received over €23m in research funding under Phase 2 of PRTLI Cycle 4.

 Following an announcement by the Science Foundation Ireland in November 2007, DCU received over €16.8m in research funding for localisation research for a €30.4m "Next Generation Localisation" project headed by Prof. Josef Van Genabith (with international and domestic industry partners contributing the remaining €13.6m).